 Kurt Arrigo is one of the world’s finest marine photographers.
 He has been passionate about the sea from birth and has been sailing, scuba diving and photographing since he was a young child.
 He brought together his three loves as a marine photographer.
-Through his career he has captured everything from yacht races to sharks to sail boats to “mermaids.”
+Through his career at the yacht chartering services he has captured everything from yacht races to sharks to sail boats to “mermaids.”
 In this interview he goes into detail about his first and main inspiration- the sea.
 He discusses his influences, and what drives him continually to the water.

 Q. Tell us a bit about yourself.
 What was your career path?
 How did you go from being an aspiring photographer to actually doing it full time for a living?